Attempting to load ROSCon Archive Listings.

 If you don’t want to make a formal presentation, you should still bring your new project or idea to ROSCon and present it in a lightning talk.

 There will be an opportunity to give a lightning talk at ROSCon.
 These are 2-3 minute talks, one session each day (3 minutes in the past but this may be reducing to 2.5 or 2 minutes this year).
 We expect to have many more people who want to present than slots are available.
 For fair access there will be a lottery for requesting to give a lightning talk.
-A summary of the process is in the Call for Proposals Talks from 2016 can be seen in this blog post or browse the recordings from past years.
+Talks from 2016 can be seen in this blog post or browse the recordings from past years.

 There will also be open space for impromptu hacking sessions and informal presentations.

 If you are looking for information on past ROSCons, including past programs, slides and videos of the presentations, see their separate websites.

 An updated schedule for 2021 is to be announced.

 Become a ROSCon 2021 sponsor!
 Check the sponsor prospectus for this year’s benefit packages.

 Whether you’re ready to commit to a specific level or have a question or special request regarding the sponsorship program, please contact the executive committee.